Bluebear171/lzhuor.github.io/_posts/2017-10-16-exploring-babel-and-ast.md

 ```

 ## Development/Debug Tool
-[AST Explorer](https://astexplorer.net/#/gist/45ef5b4307ada5b7c88d09ea621ef2a7/038c7f557caf002119563a7016d9c855d01d12a6) is an integrated online tool that is very friendly for beginners as it requires almost 0 setup.
+[AST Explorer](https://astexplorer.net/#/gist/45ef5b4307ada5b7c88d09ea621ef2a7/038c7f557caf002119563a7016d9c855d01d12a6) is an integrated online tool that is very friendly for beginners as it requires almost 0 setups.

 <img src="/assets/img/posts/2017-10-16-exploring-babel-and-ast/snapshot_AST_Explorer.png">

-You can play around different AST parsers and write you own transform logic.
+You can play around different AST parsers and write your own transform logic.
 The  AST and generated source code are shown immediately after updating source code.

-## How is Babel applied in real projects?
+## How is Babel applied to real projects?
 It depends on your use case.
 It can be applied in the bundler of your build pipeline of a JavaScript project.
 It can also be applied in a `Node.js` script for code analysis purpose.

 Sharing some my own understandings: